microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 #### Create AAD Group Canvas Configuration Pipeline Variable (Optional)

-The aad group canvas configuration pipeline variable is **AadGroupCanvasConfiguration**.
+The AAD group canvas configuration pipeline variable is **AadGroupCanvasConfiguration**.
 This pipeline variable is used for **sharing canvas apps** in your solution with specific **Azure Active Directory Groups** after the solution is imported into an environment.

 1. The format of the JSON for these variables take the form of an array of objects.
 The **roleName** can be one of **CanView**, **CanViewWithShare** and **CanEdit**